peterkeen/bbiz-archive/README.md

 ## Developing

 This is unfortunately highly tied to my deployment infrastructure.
 You can of course run a dev server if you like.
-Adjust the variables in `.env` to suit your environment. `SLACK_TOKEN` is only used for receiving webhooks, so you shouldn't have to worry about it.
+Copy `.env.example` to `.env` and adjust the variables to suit your environment. `SLACK_TOKEN` is only used for receiving webhooks, so you shouldn't have to worry about it.
 Message me to get a dump of the archive to play around with.

 ## TODO